Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Wrought from Moonsilver/The Ichneumon Blades/Ravening Swarm Consumption.md

 ## Dissonant

-Characters dissonant with [[the Ichneumon Blades]] can’t awaken this Evocation.
+Characters dissonant with [[The Ichneumon Blades]] can’t awaken this Evocation.